A Vacation in Hell Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of A Vacation in Hell is 97 minutes (1h 37m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of A Vacation in Hell (1979) is 97 minutes (1h 37m).
+Directed by David Greene, the film runs for 97 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 4.0/10, and global performance metrics, A Vacation in Hell is classified as a FLOP.
+Analyzing the overall audience sentiment, verified rating of 6.5/10, and global performance metrics, A Vacation in Hell is classified as a HIT.
 It remains an essential part of the 1979 cinematic calendar.

 Frequently Asked Questions